 The chart below breaks down carry-on bag fees and checked bag fees of some major US-based airlines when you buy their lowest tiered flight ticket.

-This chart is a great starting point to get a general idea of baggage fees for lowest-tiered flight ticket options.
+This chart is a great starting point to get a general idea of baggage fees for the lowest-tiered flight ticket options.

 By clicking on each of the airlines listed below, you’ll be led directly to their baggage policies.
 It’s 100% worth reviewing!